asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 If you don't want the triangle of the turtle cursor to appear in the window, call the `hideturtle()` function.

+Instead of having the numbers you type, you can have Python create random numbers:

 ```python
 from random import *
 forward(randint(1, 100))
 ```

-Instead of a number, you can call the `randint()` function to get a random number.
 The function call `randint(1, 100)` returns a random number between 1 and 100.
 You must run `from random import *` before using this function.